 Seeing Past the Manipulation

 Addicts are often very manipulative.
-Most will focus on getting more of their substance, even at your expensive.
+Most will focus on getting more of their substance, even at your expense.
 This means that they will lie, offer excuses, and otherwise work to deceive you to get what they want.
-Your loved one many tell you they aren’t using, that they are in recovery, that they need money to take a course or class they need for a job, that they got a job and need something to help with rent till their paycheck comes and so on.
+Your loved one may tell you they aren’t using, that they are in recovery, that they need money to take a course or class they need for a job, that they got a job and need something to help with rent till their paycheck comes and so on.
 Some people are very convincing.

 While it’s difficult to say that you can’t trust your loved one, you probably can’t.
 Unless they can prove that they’re using something for a good reason or they can prove they are in recovery, the chances of any problem being a fabrication are high.